funkhaus/fh-components/README.md

 **Props**

 *   `src`: String, default `''`.
 The source of the video to embed.
 This can either be a full iframe code, or for Vimeo videos can just be a permalink to the video.
-*   `autoplay`: Boolean, default `true`.
+*   `autoplay`: Boolean, default `false`.
 Controls whether the component should attempt to autoplay the video.
 Only vimeo videos support autoplay at the moment.
 *   `autoOffsets`: Boolean, default `true`.
 If set to true, the components will attempt to automatically calculate a fitToParent offset based on the dimensions of any slot elements provided.
 *   `paused`: Boolean, default `false`.
 If set to true, the player will pause; if false, the player will play.
 *   `muted`: Boolean, default `false`.
 If set to true, Vimeo player will start muted.